-Figure 7. (a) Input data window; (b) Output optimal results window
+Figure 7. (a) Input data window; (b) Output optimal results window for the topology WT5(2,1), Fig.3(e)

 6. CONCLUSIONS

 In this work, a suitable formulation of the optimal design of manipulators with three orthogonal rotational joints was used.
 The aim is to obtain the optimal dimensions of the manipulators so that the maximum volume of the workspace, the maximum stiffness of the mechanism and the optimization of dexterity are considered simultaneously.